-However, in some cases, you may be able to stop paying a late enrollment penalty, if owed, or need to start paying a late enrollment penalty.
+However, in some cases, your plan sponsor may need to start paying or may be able to stop paying a Late Enrollment Penalty.
+(The Late Enrollment Penalty may apply if you had a continuous period of 63 days or more when you didn't have "creditable" prescription drug coverage.)
 This could happen if you become eligible for the "Extra Help" program or if you lose your eligibility for the "Extra Help" program during the year:

-- If you currently pay the Part D late enrollment penalty and become eligible for "Extra Help" during the year, you would be able to stop paying your penalty. - If you lose Extra Help, you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.
+- If your plan sponsor currently pays the Part D late enrollment penalty and you become eligible for "Extra Help" during the year, your plan sponsor would no longer pay your penalty. - If you lose Extra Help, you may be subject to the late enrollment penalty if you go 63 days or more in a row without Part D or other creditable prescription drug coverage.